Help Govern Your Association

 - Legal Trust Fund—The MASB Legal Trust Fund assists Michigan school boards involved in litigation having statewide significance.
 With the help of the Legal Trust Fund, boards of education can pursue cases they might otherwise have to settle because of the high costs of litigation.
 The Legal Trust Fund's Board of Trustees decides which cases will be supported by the fund.
 Trustees and alternates are appointed by the MASB Board of Directors from among the boards of education that have joined the Legal Trust Fund.
 The committee typically meets 1-2 times per year.

 The Government Relations Committee, Resolutions & Bylaws Committee and the Legal Trust Fund assignments are made each September for one-year terms.
 Ad Hoc Committees are created throughout the year.
-Watch for information on how to apply for a committee in Headlines.
+Watch for information on how to apply for a committee in DashBoard.
 For more information, contact Cheryl Huffman, 517.327.5915.

 MASB Committee Roster